 Make sure any coins are thoroughly clean before wrapping them in waxed paper and placing them in the cake batter, or on the cake's surface beneath the frosting.
 Try to position them so everyone gets a coin when the cake is cut.

 It's also fun to strew a generous quantity of chocolate coins in gold foil around the cake as party favors.
-Kids love the chocolate coins, and they remove the danger of having actual coins in the cake.
+Kids love to find the chocolate coins, and they remove the danger of having actual coins in the cake.

 It's loaded with "treasure" and ready for fun eating.